calumbinmore/Random-Forest/Readme.md

 issues and questions that I had, which are included in the project, will likely be similar to those that most beginners have.

+In the future I hope to use it as part of a larger project.

 By Calum Binmore